 In addition to oral hygiene practices, your diet plays a significant role in gum health.
 Specifically, a diet rich in vitamins and minerals, particularly vitamin C and calcium, is essential for maintaining healthy gums.
 Therefore, include plenty of fruits, vegetables, and dairy products in your diet.

 Conversely, excessive consumption of sugary foods and drinks can contribute to plaque buildup and increase the risk of gum disease.
 Thus, limit your intake of sugary snacks and beverages.
 Also, staying hydrated is essential.
-Drinking plenty of water helps wash away food particles and bacteria.
+Drinking plenty of water helps wash away food particles and bacteria- healthline.com

 The Importance of Professional Care: Gum Care Australia’s Dental Visits

-Moreover, if you experience any symptoms of gum disease, such as bleeding gums, persistent bad breath, or loose teeth, seek professional dental care immediately. *Early intervention can prevent the progression of gum disease and save your teeth.
+In addition, if you experience symptoms of gum disease, such as bleeding gums, persistent bad breath, or loose teeth, seek professional dental care immediately. *Early intervention can prevent the development of gum disease and save your teeth.